rtuts67/equip/README.md

 New Rosie-Chris:

-1) Make website mobile friendly by adding media-query
+1) Make website mobile friendly by adding media-query Completed this by adding mobile responsive properties to CSS to any viewport less than 640px via media-query.
 2) Implement templating using handle-bars
+Other errors were affecting this from working but attempted to refactor none-theless to about me.
 3) Replace DOM elements with JQUERY
+This was used a little with handle-bars refactoring.
 4) Implement SMACCs principals
+Completed this by creating a base.css file with all of our generic elements.
+We placed all the id's and classes into our layout.css file.
+We also refactored the forum.css file into the appropriate SMACCs related principals.
+We also fixed the resources.html to open the links on new tabs.